-Once a student has been approved for a clinical/practicum experience at a site, they will be notified by email of any site-specific onboarding requirements.
+Once approved for a DNP scholarly project clinical site, the student will be notified of any site-specific onboarding requirements.
 It is the student's responsibility to complete any site-specific requirements in a timely manner.
 If for some reason the student does not complete the site-specific onboarding on time, the clinical/practicum may be delayed or cancelled.
-When a student is scheduled to attend the same site for a consecutive semester, the student may need to either re-register as a returning student or work with the Clinical Placement Coordinator to complete any requirements as a returning student.